Croatia–Netherlands relations

 Croatian–Dutch are foreign relations between Croatia and Netherlands.
 Both countries established diplomatic relations on April 23, 1992.
 Croatia has an embassy in The Hague.
 The Netherlands have an embassy in Zagreb and 3 honorary consulates (in Dubrovnik, Opatija and Split).

-Both countries are full members of the European Union and NATO.
+Both countries are full members of the Council of Europe, European Union and NATO.

 Netherlands joined the EU as a founding member state, and Croatia joined the EU in 2013.